 Backwards IDE cable, right?
 Nope.
 I checked that.
 I even tried a couple of different cables.

 That 8-bit IDE drive would be worth a fortune today.
+It was even a Miniscribe, so it had notoriety.
 But it was a heap of trouble for me in the early 90s.

 With the drive sorted, the PC did the memory test.
 Excellent.
 I went into CMOS setup, and fed it the parameters for the drive–no IDE autodetect here, boys.
 I exited, and the system restarted, and booted off the drive.

 It was definitely a rite of passage.
 I started on a Thursday afternoon, expecting to have the system running by Thursday evening.
 By the end, it was Tuesday evening when it was running.
 I did everything right, but an unanticipated problem–one that even stumped the experts–hung me up.

 It humbled me.
 At the end I knew a lot.
 I knew I knew a lot.
 But I also knew there was a world of not-so-obvious problems and tricky solutions out there, and that I didn’t know everything.
 There certainly were people out there who knew a whole lot more than me.

 It was a while before I tried building a PC again.
 But for a year or so in the late ’90s, it was how I made my living.
 I know I built more than 100 in 1997-98.
 And I saw some weird stuff then too, but never anything as weird as my first.
 A lot changed in those few years, and a lot more has changed in the five years since.